Cognitive decline does not erase a person’s identity, dignity, or capacity for meaning.

 Trying to stay emotionally steady for everyone else.

-The good news is together, we can:
+The good news is we can:

 ✔ Reclaim identity and protect cognitive function